siuxsa/Command_Manager/README.md

 ### Hit Me Up

-I’m Shorif, the guy behind this.
+I’m SA, the guy behind this.
 Catch me on [LinkedIn](https://www.linkedin.com/in/siuxsa/) Got questions or ideas?
 Drop me a line!